 - Recently experienced a fracture or severe osteoporosis.

-If you are considering chiropractic treatment, it is important that you give your chiropractor as much information as possible so they can determine whether it is suitable for you.
+If you are considering chiropractic, you must give your chiropractor as much information as possible so they can determine whether it is suitable for you.
 This also includes any medications you may be taking as some are found to contradict treatment.

 How many sessions are needed?

 The number of sessions you will need will depend on your medical history and the severity of your condition.
-Generally though, most conditions can be treated within four to 12 sessions.
-In some cases your chiropractor may suggest having regular maintenance therapy once your initial problem has improved.
+Generally, though, most conditions can be treated within four to 12 sessions.
+In some cases, your chiropractor may suggest having regular maintenance therapy once your initial problem has improved.
 This is recommended to prevent you from experiencing the same ailments again.
-However, there is little research into the effectiveness of this treatment.

-Chiropractic sessions generally last around 15 to 30 minutes.
-Prices range from £30 to £80 for a 30 minute session.
+Chiropractic sessions generally last around 15 to 30 minutes and prices can range from £30 to £80 for a 30-minute session.
 Some chiropractors may offer discounted rates for concessions.
 Details of this can be found on individual profiles.
-You can find a chiropractor near you using our advanced search tool.

 What training and qualifications does a chiropractor need?

-In order to register, a practitioner must hold a qualification recognised by the GCC.
-As aforementioned, General Chiropractic Council (GCC) regulates the chiropractic profession.
-Anyone who wants to practice as a chiropractor must register with this professional body.
+Anyone who wants to practice as a chiropractor in the UK must register with and hold a qualification recognised by the General Chiropractic Council (GCC), which regulates the chiropractic profession.
 Furthermore, The Chiropractors Act 1994 provides statutory regulation for the profession.
-It also protects the title 'chiropractor' under legislation.
-Therefore it is a criminal offence for anyone to call themselves a chiropractor if they're not registered with the GCC.
+It also protects the title 'chiropractor' under the legislation.
+Therefore, it’s a criminal offence for anyone to call themselves a chiropractor if they're not registered with the GCC.

-If you are looking to find a chiropractor, our directory only lists practitioners who comply with our policy.
+If you’re looking to find a chiropractor, our directory only lists practitioners who comply with our policy.
 This means they have the relevant qualification and insurance cover and are members of the GCC.